Rajgir: Tourism

-The Son Bhandar caves are situated in Rajgir.
+The Son Bhandar Caves are situated in Rajgir.
 The caves are concerned with Jainism and are considered to belong to 3–4 century AD.
 After Cunningham's inspection, several scholars visited this place and some had opinions to concern with Buddhism.
 After some time all Buddhism connections were refused because of an inscription found on the southern wall of a cave.
 According to this inscription these caves were built by inspiration of a Jain Muni Vair for Jain ascetics.
 Sculptures of Teerthankaras were also carved in these caves.
 From an architectural aspect; these caves are analogous to Nagarjuni cave and Barabar Caves caves of Mauryan era.
 Therefore, it can be concluded that construction time should not differ much from the above-mentioned caves.

 These caves should be related to Digambar sect of Jainism as Xuanzang wrote in his book about Vaibhar Hill of Rajgir that the place was occupied by Digambar Jain monks for meditation purposes.
 After some centuries these caves were converted by Hindus as Vishnu sculpture was also found from the mound of a cave.

 Makhdum Kund, also recognised as Dargah-e-Makhdoomiya is a sacred site situated in Rajgir.
 Renowned for its thermal spring and the tomb of Makhdoom Syed Ghulam Ali, as well as the prayer space of Sharfuddin Yahya Maneri, it holds significance for pilgrims and visitors alike.

 The thermal spring, dating back approximately 800 years, attracts numerous visitors who utilise it for ablution (Wudu) and bathing purposes.
 The Chief Minister of Bihar, Nitish Kumar also took bath here in his childhood.

+Rajgir Zoo Safari or Rajgir Wildlife Safari is a Wildlife safari located in Rajgir, Bihar, India, that opened to public on 16 February 2022.

 Transportation

-Bihar State Tourism Development Corporation provides travel facility from state capital Patna to visit Bodh circuit (Bodhgaya, Rajgir, Nalanda, Vaishali, Kesaria, Lumbini, Kushinagar, Sarnath), Jain Circuit (Rajgir, Pawapuri) and Sikh Circuit in Bihar.
+Bihar State Tourism Development Corporation provides travel facility from state capital Patna to visit Bodh circuit (Bodhgaya, Rajgir, Nalanda, Vaishali, Mehsi, Kesaria, Lumbini, Kushinagar, Sarnath), Jain Circuit (Rajgir, Pawapuri) and Sikh Circuit in Bihar.